-Each week our Year 1 and 2 classes have Forest School sessions for a morning or afternoon in the natural wooded area at the bottom of the school grounds.
-This area is well sheltered with tree canopies and is inhabited by a variety of flora and fauna.
+Our innovative Forest School is a specialised learning approach that sits within and complements the wider context of outdoor and woodland education.
+Each week, girls in Reception (from the Spring Term), Years 1 – 4 have Forest School sessions in the natural wooded area at the bottom of the school grounds.
+This area is well-sheltered with tree canopies and is inhabited by a variety of flora and fauna.

 - Personal and social development – improving communication skills, working with others.